andrewdavidmackenzie/flow/flowclib/flow_compiling.md

-# Flow Compiling
+## Flow Compiling

-From the hierarchical definition of a flow program as produced by the loading stage:
+From the hierarchical definition of a flow program produced by the loading stage:

-## Connection Reducing
+### Connection Reducing
 Build a flat table of connections.

 For every connection that ends at a flow: